 What Is A Normal Body Temperature?

-What Is Normal Blood Pressure, Pulse Rate, And Body Temperature?
+What Is Average BP, Pulse Rate, And Temperature?

-As you can see, healthy adults may have quite different ranges of readings when their blood pressure, pulse, and body temperature are measured.
+As you can see, healthy adults may have quite different ranges of readings when their BP, pulse, and temperature are measured.
 These measurements may also vary because of physical activity or relaxation, and this might not indicate any sort of health condition.
 Abnormally high blood pressure or other abnormal readings accompanied by symptoms indicate the need for medical intervention.